Helping OpenText reach their audience through powerful communication tools

 To set a “North Star” for the brands and their visual identities, we created Verbal Brand Platforms for each product.
 This is a suite of communications tools that aids brand communicators in clarity and consistency – the two traits that lead to consumer trust and long-term relationship building.

 With our new approach of viewing OpenText as a family of brands, we overhauled each brand's visual identity and updated each to build consistency and brand equity within the umbrella of OpenText’s offerings.
-The result was an elevated, cohesive branding system that boldly spoke to the individual audiences, while establishing OpenText as
+The result was an elevated, cohesive branding system that boldly spoke to the individual audiences, while establishing OpenText as a comprehensive “one-stop-shop” for your security solution needs.

 With OpenText’s new family of brands established, it was vital that guidelines be developed to direct the common visual language that spanned across each product brand.
 Iconography, typography, and photography all shared a common library, while each product brand maintained points of differentiation like color, logo, and verbal platform.